 Sitting with a slight bend in your knees, press your heels against the floor.
 Extend arms to the front at shoulder height, palms facing each other.
 With a straight spine and upward gaze, inhale deeply, then exhale and slowly lower your torso to the floor over five counts as you inhale.
 Arms are overhead.
 In one smooth movement, leading with the arms, exhale and explode back to the starting position.
 Do 20 reps.

 #4.
 Boat Pose

 Work it like you’re at a prestigious yacht party.
 The boat pose lends a helping hand to those core muscles.
-Just like the plank, the boat pose builds lower-back stability and core strength needed to remain bent over the handlebar for hours, or to blast up hills without compromising power or speed.
+Just like the plank, the boat pose builds the lower-back stability and core strength needed to remain bent over the handlebar for hours or to blast up hills without compromising power or speed.
 A cycling training plan wouldn’t be the same without this nautical exercise.

 Sit, resting both hands lightly behind you, and lean back until your torso is at a 45-degree angle.
 Keeping your legs together, lift them off the floor as you extend arms forward at shoulder height.
 Abs are tight, as thighs and torso form a 90-degree angle.
 If your hamstrings are tight, you'll need to bend your knees a little.
 Work up to holding for 60 seconds or longer.